How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are happy with the look of your chart or graph, click on the ‘Create Chart’ button …
+Once you are happy with the look of your graph or chart, click on the ‘Create Chart’ button …

-Note that new elements are given a unique ID displayed as a shortcode.
-As you will see in just a moment, this lets you add graphs and charts to your WordPress content very easily …
+Note that each visual element is given a unique ID displayed as a shortcode.
+As you will see in a moment, this lets you embed graphs and charts into your WordPress pages and posts easily and quickly …

-After adding a chart or graph to the ‘Visualizer Library’, you can edit it, duplicate it, or delete it …
+After adding an element to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …

-After creating a graph or chart and adding it to the Library, adding it to pages or posts is very simple.
+After creating a new graph or chart and adding it to Visualizer, it’s easy to add it to posts and pages.

 First, create a new post or page (or open an existing one) …